Certified Kubernetes Administrator Exam Series (Part-5): Cluster Maintenance

 Kubernetes versions follow an x.y.z pattern.
 The Kubernetes VERSION here is v1.17.3.
 The anatomy of the version shows how the Cloud Native Foundation (CNCF) manages Kubernetes releases through a standard procedure. v1 is the major release version.
 The first major version was (v1.0) released in July 2015. .17 represents the minor version.
 Minor versions typically come with new features and improvements.
 The latest stable Kubernetes version is (v1.21).
 The .3 represents a patch version that comes with the latest bug fixes.

-CNCF also releases Alpha and Beta versions of the software, to initially test the effectiveness of new features and improvements.
+CNCF also releases Alpha and Beta versions of the software to initially test the effectiveness of new features and improvements.
 Alpha versions typically have new features disabled by default and come with a lot of bugs.
 Beta releases feature well-tested code plus new features and improvements.
 These features finally make their way to the stable release.
-All stable releases can be found on the official releases page in the Kubernetes Github repository.
-All Kubernetes components can be downloaded in the tar.gz file which when extracted contains most of the control plane elements in the same version.
-The ETCD Cluster and CoreDNS Server are of different versions since they are managed by separate projects.

 Introduction to Cluster Upgrades

 Core Control Plane Components do not have to run on the same Kubernetes release version.
 The kube-apiserver is the primary control plane component and is always in communication with other components.
-No component should, therefore, be running on a version newer than kube-apiserver.
-The kube-scheduler and kube-controller can run on a version that is at most one version older than the kube-apiserver.
-This means that, if kube-apiserver is running on version v1.17, then kube-scheduler and kube-controller can run on versions v1.17 and v1.16. kubelet and kube-proxy can run on versions that are up to 2 levels older than the kube-apiserver. kubectl can run on a version older or newer than the kube-apiserver.
-This makes it easy to upgrade a cluster component-by-component as required.
+Ideally, no component should, therefore, be running on a version newer than kube-apiserver.
+Here is a summary of version compatibility:

-Kubernetes only supports the 3 latest versions of software.
-Components are best upgraded during a minor release.
-It is also important to upgrade the components one minor version at a time, rather than skipping straight to the latest release.
 The upgrade procedure generally depends on where the cluster is set up.
-If the application is running on a managed cloud service like Google Cloud, the upgrade can be performed by a few simple clicks of a button.
+If the application is running on a managed cloud service like Google Cloud, the upgrade can be performed with a few simple clicks of a button.
 If the cluster was created from scratch, then every component has to be upgraded manually.
 If the cluster was set up using kubeadm, then cluster upgrades are performed by simply running the upgrade plan and upgrade apply commands.
 In a kubeadm cluster, the upgrade process follows two major steps:

 • Upgrading the master node